Jessica Chen, Marketing Director, China, AAK

 Jeacy Yan, Partner, IDG Capital

-VMG Partners are two well-known American capital funds investing in consumer products, especially those early-stage consumer brands.
+VMG Partners is a well-known American capital funds investing in consumer products, especially those early-stage consumer brands.
 VMG Partners invested in Bare, KIND, and Spindrift.
 How do these early-stage consumer brands funds find the best brands?
 How do they support these brands after

 Kara Cissell-Roell, Founding Partner, VMG Partners